Ann Kurth: Career

-In 2003 Kurth was appointed Assistant Professor at the University of Washington School of Nursing.
-In 2008 she joined New York University Rory Meyers College of Nursing as a Professor.
-She was made Executive Director of the New York University Rory Meyers College of Nursing in 2011.
+In 2003 Kurth was appointed assistant professor at the University of Washington School of Nursing.
+In 2008 she joined New York University Rory Meyers College of Nursing as a professor.
+She was made executive director of the New York University Rory Meyers College of Nursing in 2011.
 She was the founder and executive director of NYUCN Global, which researches and implements programs to improve the health of families in the United States.
 She was awarded a $4.1 million National Institutes of Health grant to support a five-year proposal Test and Linkage to Care Kenya, which looked at HIV infections in sub-Saharan Africa.
-This proposal has continued for several years, studying the prevalence of HIV in different communities.
-They are looking to pilot a SMART intervention to link HIV-positive women youth for treatment, including oral fluid self-testing, staff-aided testing and standard provider testing to determine a population's preference for HIV testing.
-They use reminder SMS messages and financial incentives to link to care.
+This work studied ways to prevent HIV in different communities.
+It piloted a SMART intervention to link HIV-positive women youth for treatment, including oral fluid self-testing, staff-aided testing and standard provider testing to determine a population's preference for HIV testing.
+They used reminder SMS messages and financial incentives to link to care.

 She has consulted for the Bill & Melinda Gates Foundation, UNAIDS, United States Agency for International Development and the National Institutes of Health.
 She was made a fellow of the Institute Of Medicine in 2013.
 She was a member of the American Academy of Nursing Ebola Task Force between 2014 and 2015.
 She was appointed Dean of the Yale School of Nursing in Jan 2016.
 She was the inaugural Linda Koch Lorimer Professor of Nursing.

-She is a member of the United States Preventive Services Task Force.
+She was a member 2014-2018 of the United States Preventive Services Task Force.
 She was selected as Nurse of the Week by Daily Nurse in 2016.
 She voiced concern on possible repeal of the Patient Protection and Affordable Care Act, and joined a coalition of deans to write a letter to leaders in D.C.
 She has reviewed the planetary health framework by monitoring how population displacement and disease patterns impact health.
 They developed CARE, Computer Assisted Risk Education, an automated counselling and planning tool to improve health outcomes.
 In 2018 she was made the Chair of the Consortium of Universities for Global Health.